kaifishr/DroneRacing/README.md

-# BoosterBox
+# Flyer

-The goal of BoosterBox is to cover as much distance as possible without colliding with any wall.
+The goal of Flyer is to cover as much distance as possible without colliding with any wall.

 # Method